-(b) The contracting officer shall require a performance bond for building service contracts awarded under Section 8(a) of the Small Business Act as amended (15 U.S.C.
-637(a)).
-The contracting officer shall not require a performance bond for building service contracts awarded to workshops for the blind or other severely handicapped under the Javits-Wagner-O'Day Act, as amended (41 U.S.C.
-46-48c).
+(b) The contracting officer may require a performance bond for building service contracts over 150,000 awarded under Section 8(a) of the Small Business Act as amended (15 U.S.C.
+637(a)) if it is determined under 528.103-2(a) that a performance bond is essential to protect the Government's interest.

-(c) Consider the circumstances and determine the penal amount of the performance bond on a case-by-case basis.
+(c) The contracting officer shall not require a performance bond for building service contracts awarded to workshops for the blind or other severely handicapped under the Javits-Wagner-O'Day Act, as amended (41 U.S.C.
+8501-8506). (d) Consider the circumstances and determine the penal amount of the performance bond on a case-by-case basis.